How-to Guide: clang-format

 pip install numpy

-This file can be placed in the top-level EAMxx
+This file can be placed in the top-level EAMxx directory, and running

-enables the functionality.
+direnv allow enables the functionality.

-loads the defined environment that stays loaded
+Namely, executing cd EAMxx loads the defined environment that stays loaded

 in any subdirectories, and resets the standard environment when exiting to a

-directory above/outside of EAMxx
+directory above/outside of EAMxx.

-fans, this tool can also be used to auto-load a
+For the conda fans, this tool can also be used to auto-load a

-environment since the .envrc
+pre-configured conda environment since the .envrc is essentially a bash

 script with a few bells and whistles tacked on.